 An in-depth look at human reproductive anatomy, physiology, and behavior.
 Topics to be considered include sexual selection, mating, endocrine function, fertilization, birth control, and sexually transmitted diseases.
-May apply toward the Level I Core Curriculum requirement in science.
 (Formerly BIO 2003.
 Credit cannot be earned for both BIO 1023 and BIO 2003.)